jrbarnard/date-interval-iterator/README.md

 (new WeeklyInterval())->everyTuesday()->andEveryWednesday()->ofEvery3rdWeek();
 ```
 * MonthlyInterval - Accepts days of the week and the monthly occurrence, so you can do intervals such as: the last
-Wednesday and Thursday of every other month. - COMING SOON
+Wednesday and Thursday of every other month.
 ```php
 // Basic usage via constructor new MonthlyInterval(MonthlyInterval::LAST, [MonthlyInterval::WEDNESDAY, MonthlyInterval::THURSDAY], 2);